zapier/zapier-platform-cli/README.md

 Useful if your app requires two pieces of information to authentication: `username` and `password` which only the end user can provide.
 By default, Zapier will do the standard Basic authentication base64 header encoding for you (via an automatically registered middleware).

-> Note: if you do the common `Authorization: Basic apikey:x` you should look at the "Custom" authentication method instead.
+> Note: if you do the common API Key pattern like `Authorization: Basic APIKEYHERE:x` you should look at the "Custom" authentication method instead.

 ```javascript
 const authentication = {